Warning: I am challenging your assumptions. These concepts may haunt you the rest of your life.

 Another way to look at it:

 One route enables us to realize the potential of our nation’s enormous energy, brain power and inventiveness.
-The other does not.

-Taylorism assumes that workers will put forth the least effort possible.
 How about, instead, we pretend like humans are an integral part of the process and not a machine part to be swapped out.
 People can be a wealth of ideas and insight…

 We live in a world where management chides, questions, berates, rewards, punishes, warns, stimulates, incites, goads and otherwise tries to motivate people to meet their goals that are often vague and/or impossible to achieve (To be the best, with zero defects).